michel1991/ocp-java-11/advancedDesign/README.md

 The JDK contains a Java Virtual Machine (JVM) making option F correct and option E incorrect.
 The compiler creates bytecode making option C correct and option D incorrect.
 For more information, see Chapter 1.

-### Which statements are true for both abstract classes and interfaces?
-(Choose all that apply.)
-* A. Both can be extended using the extends keyword.
-* B. All methods within them are assumed to be abstract.
-* C. Both can contain public static final variables.
-* D. The compiler will insert the implicit abstract modifier automatically on methods declared without a body, if they are not marked as such.
-* E. Both interfaces and abstract classes can be declared with the abstract modifier.
-* F. Both inherit java.lang.Object.

-A class may extend another class, and an interface may extend another interface, making option A correct.
-Option B is incorrect.
-An abstract class can contain concrete instance or static methods.
-Interfaces can also contain nonabstract methods, although knowing this is not required for the 1Z0-815 exam.
-Option C is correct, as both can contain static constants.
-Option D is incorrect.
-The compiler only inserts implicit modifiers for interfaces.
-For abstract classes, the abstract keyword must be used on any method that does not define a body.
-An abstract class must be declared with the abstract keyword, while the abstract keyword is optional for interfaces.
-Since both can be declared with the abstract keyword, option E is correct.
-Finally, interfaces do not extend java.lang.Object.
-If they did, then Java would support true multiple inheritance, with multiple possible parent constructors being called as part of initialization.
-Therefore, option F is incorrect.

 ### Which of the following data types cannot be used in a switch statement?
 (Choose all that apply.)
 * A. float